Trusted by 19,000+ Clinicians

 Pressure mapping image of a person sitting in a chair.

-Wider Care Strategies
+Wider Care Strategies for Healthcare Ulcer Prevention

 Pressure strategies can be employed at a wider, more holistic level, to mitigate some of the situations that lead to an increase in pressure wounds generally.
 These strategies may be harder to implement as they involve greater organisational change, but will reap dividends in reduced wound care costs if implemented effectively.

-Early Mobility
+Early Mobilisation

 Mobilising the patient as early as possible in their recovery programme is key to preventing some of the classic causes of pressure wounds.
-Bed blocking (or ‘pyjama paralysis’ as it is colloquially known in hospitals) leads to patient deconditioning, a process where the muscle mass and physical strength of the patient starts to decline from to a prolonged period of inactivity.
+Bed blocking (or ‘pyjama paralysis’ as it is colloquially known in hospitals) leads to patient deconditioning, a process where the muscle mass and physical strength of the patient starts to decline from a prolonged period of inactivity.

 Bed blocking happens when patients who are medically fit to be discharged are still occupying hospital beds.
 This is caused by a variety of factors, covered in more detail in this article.
 There has been a 12% increase in bed blocking during the 22/23 winter period over 21/22, which will lead inexorably to an increase in deconditioning and resulting pressure sores.